-- A drawback for water jet systems is that the water is recycled through the system and the residual water left over in the pipes can grow mold or bacteria.
+- A drawback to be aware of with water jet systems is that the water gets recycled through the system and the residual water left over in the pipes can grow mold or bacteria.
 This can be problematic for individuals with a compromised immune system, respiratory problems, or persons susceptible to pneumonia.
+Professionals recommend to regularly use an additive (suitable for your tub model) to clean the pipes out.
 Some manufactures offer tubs with a self-purging feature, which they claim helps to reduce the likelihood of bacteria growing in the lines.

 Air Jet System